kamranvat/gpt-seminar/report/report.md

 ```

 #### 2.3.2 Multi-order Analysis
 We tested n-gram orders from 1 to 4, examining how increased context length affects modeling performance.
-Higher-order models capture more linguistic structure but suffer from increased sparsity.
+Higher-order models capture more linguistic structure but suffer from increased sparsity. <!-- sparsity?
+[TODO] -->
 [TODO] plot and description

 #### 2.3.3 Effect of k on perplexity
 We systematically evaluated how different values of k (BPE merge operations) affect perplexity when n is kept constant.
 As specified in the task, we focused on bigrams due to their balance of context and computational efficiency.
 As evident from the plot below, higher ks tend to lead to higher perplexity values, not only on the test but also on the training and validation sets.
-This is not surprising, however, as higher k values corresponding to more merges in the BPE, and thus a larger vocabulary, leading to individual probabilities in the matrix being reduced due to the larger number of possibilities and the smoothing being applied.
+This is not surprising, however, as higher k values correspond to more merges in the BPE, and thus a larger vocabulary.
+This leads to individual probabilities in the matrix being reduced due to the larger number of possibilities and the smoothing being applied.
 [TODO] plot

 ### 2.4 Extrinsic Evaluation
 We implemented a method for generating text from the n-gram models to allow for extrinsic, qualitative evaluation.

 #### 2.4.1 Text Generation
 Our n-gram models support both greedy and sampling-based text generation:
 ```python